bvankat/nebrasketball/bracket-notes.md

 ## Quadrants

-> Using the quadrant system the quality of wins and losses will be organized based on game location and the opponent's NET ranking.
+> "Using the quadrant system, the quality of wins and losses will be organized based on game location and the opponent's NET ranking.
 The number of Quadrant 1 wins and Quadrant 3/4 losses will be incredibly important when it comes time for NCAA tournament selection and seeding." ([#](https://www.ncaa.com/news/basketball-men/article/2022-12-05/college-basketballs-net-rankings-explained))

 - Quadrant 1: Home 1-30, Neutral 1-50, Away 1-75
 - Quadrant 2: Home 31-75, Neutral 51-100, Away 76-135